 Efficacy Against Harmful Organisms

-In research intended to examine the antibiotic activity of curcumin against food pathogens, including e. coli, the College of Food Science and Technology in China evaluated curcumin’s effect on cultured organisms and found it to have broad inhibitory effect.
-Furthermore, researchers noted its antifungal activity to be even higher.
+In research intended to examine the activity of curcumin against food pathogens, including e. coli, the College of Food Science and Technology in China evaluated curcumin’s effect on cultured organisms and found it to have broad inhibitory effect.
+Furthermore, researchers noted its resistance to fungus to be even higher.

-In a study aimed to evaluate the inhibitory effect of curcumin on bacteria, human teeth that had been inoculated with Streptococcus were found to have reduced bacterial adherence after being given doses of curcumin.
-Results support the use of curcumin as a food-based antimicrobial agent.
+In a study aimed to evaluate the inhibitory effect of curcumin on harmful organisms, human teeth that had been inoculated were found to have reduced bacterial adherence after being given curcumin.
+Results support the use of curcumin as a food-based agent that fights harmful organisms.

 - Gupta SC, Patchva S, Koh W, Aggarwal BB.
 Discovery of curcumin, a component of golden spice, and its miraculous biological activities.
 Clin Exp Pharmacol Physiol.
 2012 Mar;39(3):283-99. doi: 10.1111/j.1440-1681.2011.05648.x.
 Review.